Robert Clive Jones: Career

 In 1975, Jones was a law clerk to Judge J. Clifford Wallace of the United States Court of Appeals for the Ninth Circuit.
 From 1976 to 1982, he was in private practice.

 Bankruptcy judge

 Jones was appointed by the U.S. Court of Appeals for the Ninth Circuit as a bankruptcy judge from 1983 to 1999, serving as Chief Judge from 1984 to 1993.
 He was also appointed to the Bankruptcy Appellate Panel for the Ninth Circuit from 1986 to 1999.
 For six years, he served on the national Judicial Conference Committee on codes of conduct, handling ethics issues for federal judges throughout the nation.

 Federal district judge

 On June 9, 2003, Jones was nominated by President George W. Bush to a seat on the United States District Court for the District of Nevada vacated by David Warner Hagen.
 Jones was unanimously confirmed by the United States Senate on October 2, 2003, and received commission on November 30, 2003.
 He assumed senior status on February 1, 2016.
+Jones was still hearing cases as of 2022.
+However, Jones appears to be inactive as of December 2025.